French invasion of Russia: March on Smolensk

 According to Antoine-Henri Jomini, Napoleon planned not to go further than Smolensk and make Vilnius his headquarters for the winter.
 However, he could not go back at the end of July.
-His position was unfavourable according to Adam Zamoyski.
-There was the heat—also at night—and the lack of supplies.
+His position was unfavourable, according to Adam Zamoyski, made so by the heat—even at night—and the lack of supplies.
 He had lost a third of his army due to sickness and straggling.
 The Russo-Turkish War (1806-1812) had come to an end as Kutuzov signed the Treaty of Bucharest and the Russian general Pavel Chichagov headed north-west.
-His former ally Bernadotte broke off relations with France and entered into an alliance with Russia (Treaty of Örebro).
-Mid-July Napoleon's brother Jérome resigned and decided to go home.
-(For Napoleon he lost the opportunity to keep the army under Bagration separated in the south.)
+Napoleon's former ally Bernadotte broke off relations with France and entered into an alliance with Russia (Treaty of Örebro).
+Mid-July, Napoleon's brother Jérome resigned and decided to go home.
+For Napoleon, he lost the opportunity to keep the Russian army under Bagration separated in the south.

-On 14 August, the army crossed the Dniepr; Ney and Murat won the first Battle of Krasnoi.
+On 14 August, the French army crossed the Dniepr, and Ney and Murat won the first Battle of Krasnoi.
 The next day Napoleon celebrated his 43rd birthday with a review of the army.
-In the morning of 16th Murat's cavalry and Ney's infantry closed up to the western side of Smolensk.
-The main body of the army did not come up until in the late afternoon.
-The corps of Barclay and Bagration finally succeeded to unite in Smolensk and held a council of war.
+In the morning of the 16th, Murat's cavalry and Ney's infantry closed up to the western side of Smolensk.
+The main body of the army did not come up until late in the afternoon.
+The corps of Barclay and Bagration finally succeeded in uniting in Smolensk and held a council of war.
 Under pressure, Barclay de Tolly decided to launch an offensive.